-It seems that we humans are in constant search for ourselves in every walk of life, in every engagement and every relationship.
-That in of itself is not necessarily remarkable, but what is remarkable is that most of us don't realise it.
+It seems that we humans are constantly searching for ourselves in every walk of life, in every engagement, and in every relationship.
+That in itself is not necessarily remarkable, but what is remarkable is that most of us don't realise it.
 For example, most of us work because we have to and not because we want to or because we love the work.
 We have become conditioned and socialised towards work that has little value to us other than the means to maintain appearances.
 If the truth is known, it will show that we'd rather be doing something else.
 Unfortunately, that something else is usually frivolous and leans us not towards growth, but decline.
 We follow the rules of society to our personal disadvantage.
 As Mihaly Csikszentmihalyi, for whom Maslow was a significant influence, states in his book Flow 2;

 …civilisation is built on the repression of individual desires.
 It would be impossible to maintain any kind of social order unless society's members were forced to take on the habits and skills that the culture required whether the individuals liked it or not.